 Put the whole milk In a bowl, add the melted butter and whip with a whisk attachment or hand beater on medium for about 2 minutes.

-If you plan on making your own Whipping Cream use 1/2 c. butter instead of 1/3rd.
+If you plan on making your own Whipping Cream use 1/2 c. butter instead of one-third.

 Did you know regular heavy cream has 100 calories and 11 grams of fat per 2 tablespoons?
 If you are looking to drastically reduce your calories, substituting an equal amount of half-and-half cream for the heavy cream called for in a recipe generally works quite well.